 Launch DeaDBeeF

-After DeaDBeeF is successfully installed, you can launch it using either the command line or the graphical interface.
-Follow the method that best suits your workflow.
+After installation, launch DeaDBeeF using either the command line or the graphical application menu.

 deadbeef